The Best Road Trip Activities for Kids

 We’ve taken more road trips than I can count on our combined fingers and toes, so when I say I know a thing or two about how to occupy kids during a long road trip, I mean it.
-These road trip activities for kids are truly the best if you want a screen-free ride.
+These kids’ road trip activities are truly the best if you want a screen-free ride.

 I’ll never, ever forget one of the first road trips with my kids when we had to actually “entertain” them (back then we had a toddler and a baby).
 In my naive young motherhood state, I didn’t even think twice about giving my oldest (18-ish months at the time), some markers to color while we drove to our destination.